 According to the Los Angeles Times, Weinstein moved to a luxury apartment at the Optima Sonoran Village complex in Scottsdale, which boasts "an indoor lap pool, a 24-hour gym with an indoor basketball court, spas and concierge service."
-He's reportedly taken to the almond cookies at the health-food store on the apartment building's lower level, Kaleidoscope Juice.

 When he went out for dinner in January at Elements, a restaurant in Scottsdale, a fellow diner slapped him in the face after Weinstein reportedly declined to take a photograph.
 Last month, he was spotted at an Olive Garden in Scottsdale.